eic/drich-dev/doc/material_tables.md

 ### Surface
 - model exists from Evaristo's code, but we are not using this since reflectivity seems too low
 - instead, using constant 0.9 reflectivity for all wavelengths: 1-7 eV = 177-1240nm
-- no changes at this time, since wavelength range is large enough
+- no extrapolation, since wavelength range is large enough
 - [ ] **TODO**: update to a more realistic model or measurement

 ## Sensors